mpv-player/mpv/DOCS/man/en/options.rst

     *NOTE*: without ``--hr-seek``, skipping will snap to keyframes.

---stop-xscreensaver
+--stop-screensaver, --no-stop-screensaver
-    (X11 only)
+    Turns off the screensaver (or screen blanker and similar mechanisms) at startup and turns it on again on exit.
+(Default: yes)

-    Turns off xscreensaver at startup and turns it on again on exit.
-If your screensaver supports neither the XSS nor XResetScreenSaver API please use ``--heartbeat-cmd`` instead.
+    This is not supported on all video outputs or platforms.
+Sometimes it is implemented, but doesn't work (happens often on GNOME).
+You might be able to to work this around using ``--heartbeat-cmd`` instead.

 --sub=<subtitlefile1,subtitlefile2,...>
     Use/display these subtitle files.
 Only one file can be displayed at the